mplowey28/mplowey28/README.md

 ## 👨 Who am I?
-I am an experienced Full Stack JavaScript Developer with a demonstrated history of working with React, React Native, Node.js, Express, and Firebase.
+I am an experienced Full Stack JavaScript Developer with a demonstrated history of working with React, React Native, and Node.js.
 Before becoming a developer I worked as a researcher and teacher who acquired a strong interest in development through hobby coding and through my work as a researcher.
 I enjoy communicating technical concepts and developing apps and services that are both user-friendly and visually appealing.

 ---